RuneForgePrime/LayerZero/LayerZero.Tools.Web/README.md

 ✅ Minification only in production
 ✅ Controller & action bundle granularity
 ✅ TagHelpers for clean layout injection
 ✅ Auto-registers bundles at startup
-✅ Supports custom asset folder paths
 ✅ Inline critical CSS (with skip support)
 ✅ Cache-busting in development mode